MaximeRivest/lapipe/README.md

 ## License

-MIT — do what you want, just keep the copyright and don’t blame us.
+MIT — do what you want, just keep the copyright and don't blame us.

 ---